 - Privacy: GeneSight does collect user personal information which they attest is used for marketing and promotional purposes.
 Clients of the company must proactively email GeneSight customer service should they wish to have their data deleted.

 - Alternatives: SelfDecode offers personalized health recommendations based on an analysis of up to 83 million genetic variants.
-Users can upload their DNA file for free to get started.

 - Although a still blossoming area of research, GeneSight offers a unique service—pharmacogenomic testing—one not provided by many other biogenetics companies.

 - GeneSight works directly with general practitioners and healthcare providers which means that the results of your tests, and the conclusions of your report, are not just generally reputable but clinically significant as well.